-- (a) Indefinite-delivery, indefinite-quantity (IDIQ) contracts other than Federal Supply Service.
-Insert the clause at 552.232-77, Payment By Governmentwide Commercial Purchase Card, in IDIQ solicitations and contracts for supplies and services if the contract will provide for payment by Governmentwide commercial purchase card as an alternative method of payment for orders. - (b) Federal Supply Service contracts.
-Use Alternate I of the clause at 552.232-77 for all FSS schedule solicitations and contracts, except Federal Supply Schedule 70, Information Technology, and the Consolidated Products and Services Schedule contracts containing information technology Special Item Numbers. - (c) Federal Supply Service schedule contracts for information technology Special Item Numbers.
-In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers, use 552.232-79 instead of 552.232-77.
+(a) Indefinite-delivery, indefinite-quantity (IDIQ) contracts other than Federal Supply Service.
+Insert the clause at 552.232-77, Payment By Governmentwide Commercial Purchase Card, in IDIQ solicitations and contracts for supplies and services if the contract will provide for payment by Governmentwide commercial purchase card as an alternative method of payment for orders.

+- (b) Federal Supply Service contracts.
+Use Alternate I of the clause at 552.232-77 for all FSS schedule solicitations and contracts, except for- - (1) Federal Supply Schedule 70, Information Technology, and the Consolidated Products and Services Schedule contracts containing information technology Special Item Numbers; or - (2) Federal Supply Schedule contracts for recovery purchasing (see 538.7102). - (c) Federal Supply Service schedule contracts for information technology Special Item Numbers or Federal Supply Schedules for recovery purchasing (see 538.7102).
+In solicitations and contracts for (1) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers; or (2) Federal Supply Schedule contracts for recovery purchasing (see 538.7102), use 552.232-79 instead of 552.232-77.